sujoyduttajad/Capture-Portfolio/README.md

 #### Usage in the App

-In our case, AnimatePresence will only work when we let 'framer-motion' know that user is transitioning to another page.
+Here, AnimatePresence will only work when we let 'framer-motion' know that user is transitioning to another page.
 That's where we need to use the useLocation hook from 'react-router-dom'.

 AnimatePresence requires a key(pathname), which essentially will let it know that the user is on another page and it should start animating.